braze-inc/braze-docs/_docs/_api/api_key.md

 ### Multiple API keys:

-The most common use case for multiple API keys is separating API keys for debug and release build variants.
+During SDK set up, The most common use case for multiple API keys is separating API keys for debug and release build variants.
 To easily switch between multiple API keys in your builds, we recommend creating a separate `appboy.xml` file for each relevant [build variant][3].
 A build variant is a combination of build type and product flavor.
 Note that by default, [a new Android project is configured with `debug` and `release` build types][8] and no product flavors.
 For each relevant build variant, create a new `appboy.xml` for it in `src/<build variant name>/res/values/`:
 When the build variant is compiled, it will use the new API key.